Merlin72/ED-Stuff/Home.md

 ## Trading software users

-Bug the developer of your software to incorporate support for EDDN!
+Ask the developer of your software to incorporate support for EDDN!
 When your software supports using the EDDN, you'll have access to the data of all other Commanders who are participating - and you'll be helping keep the network running.

 ## Trading software developers